 “Incoming Investment banking summer analyst”

 NEVER make your headline “Incoming Investment Banking Summer Analyst.”
-This is easily the biggest peeve of junior bankers.
-You’re not an incoming investment banker, but an intern.
-The only reason anyone does this is to flex on their peers - while the junior bankers across street will have had a laugh at your expense.
+This used to be the biggest peeve of junior bankers (now it’s the posts at end of intership and about getting offers).
+The only reason anyone does this is to flex on their peers - while bankers across street will have had a laugh at your expense.
 If you need it for networking purposes, as previously mentioned, network via email and use the subject line and body of email to explain where you are going for the summer.

 If you are an incoming banker, this too is typically unnecessary, you can update your headline once you start at the desk, but it’s much more acceptable here...if you absolutely must do it.
 A good way to think of it, is that people who are secure in their self worth don’t need to flex on their peers.